-Be sure to have a consultation before scheduling any procedure.
-Consider: Are they professional?
+Be sure you know your skin type and have a consultation before scheduling any procedure.
+Ask for their credentials or certification.
 Is the office clean?
-After visiting, talking and observing, do you feel confident going forward?
+Also consider after visiting, talking and observing — do you feel confident going forward?

-You can request a tour of the facilities, including the room where the procedure will take place, and they should discuss whether you will need anesthesia (usually local).
+You can request a tour of the facilities including the room where the procedure will take place.
+Make sure to confirm whether you’ll need anesthesia (usually local).

 How much does permanent makeup cost?

-The amount varies by the practitioner and the complexity of the work you are requesting, and because it is cosmetic, it would not be covered by insurance.
+The amount varies by the practitioner and the complexity of the work you’re requesting and because it’s cosmetic, it’s likely not covered by insurance.

-Focus first on finding reputable places before you factor in cost – or perhaps delay or forgo if you don’t find a good fit.
+Focus first on finding reputable places before you factor in cost.
+Also strongly consider to delay or forgo if you don’t find a good fit.

-While the promise of permanent makeup can be appealing, think carefully about this decision, especially if you’re a younger person because areas on the face, such as the eyes, eyebrows, and lips, change over time with age.
+While the promise of permanent makeup can be appealing, you should think carefully about this decision, especially if you’re a younger person.
+Remember that areas on the face (such as the eyes, eyebrows and lips) change over time with age.

-It is also difficult to mimic the appearance of eyebrow hair with tattoo ink, she adds.
+It’s also very difficult to mimic the appearance of eyebrow hair with tattoo ink, she adds.

 What follow-up care is involved?